elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

     3. run_analysis.R
     4. tidy data text file

+* Check the checklist for reviewers links to all.
 * Check everything marked as TODO - TODO
 * Final push to Github - TODO
 * Submit to Coursera - TODO